jsncmgs1/mirage-tutorial/tutorial.md

 Additionally, in our Mirage '/cars' route, we are only returning the car information, not the associated parts.
 What this means is, if the first page we visit is the '/cars' page, those cars will already be loaded in the store (with no knowledge of any associated parts).
-When we go to the cars/part page, the store won't fetch the model, because it's already loaded, and no parts will be loaded.
-We should load those in the index.
+When we go to the cars/part page, the store won't fetch the model, because it's already in the store, so there will be no parts available to render.
+We should load a cars parts in the cars/index route.

 ```javascript
 //mirage/config.js